Phases of Quench Dynamics in the Presence of Fluctuation: Quench in a Stochastic Model

 In the presence of fluctuation, we define $t_0$ as the time when average field $\bvf$ crosses zero.
 In Fig.~\ref{fig:pd}, we plot a ``phase diagram'' for the quench dynamics using $t_0$ as ``order parameter''.
 It contains three phases characterized by different scaling behaviors: I. $t_0\sim \k^{-1/2}$; II. $t_0\sim v^{-\#}$ with the exponent $\k$-dependent and III. $t_0$ tends to a constant as $v\to\infty$.
 Phase II and III are qualitatively similar to their noise free counterparts.
 Phase I is entirely new, featured by breaking down of mean field approximation.
 The region of II shrinks with increasing $\k$.
 Above certain critical value of $\k$, phase I and III merge, with $t_0$ sharing the $\k$ and $v$ dependence from both phase I and III, i.e. $t_0\sim \k^{-1/2}$ and tends to a constant as $v\to\infty$.
 We stress that there is no sharp phase boundaries in the phase diagram.
 The transition from one phase to another is smooth.

 To have a better understanding of different phases, we split \eqref{eom_vf} into equations for the mean $\bvf$ and fluctuation $\D\vf$ respectively

-At small fluctuation, we may solve perturbatively in the noise.
-Let us inspect \eqref{mean}.
 In the presence of fluctuation, the variance $\<\D\vf^2\>$ is nonvanishing in general.
-It acts as a thermal mass $m_{\text{th}}^2\sim \<\D\vf^2\>$ for $\bvf$, giving rise to a finite relaxation time $\t\sim m_{\text{th}}^{-2}$.
+It acts as an effective mass square $m_{\text{eff}}^2\sim \<\D\vf^2\>$ for $\bvf$, giving rise to a finite relaxation time $\t\sim m_{\text{eff}}^{-2}$.
 For sufficient slow quench, the finite relaxation always justifies adiabatic approximation, invalidating KZ mechanism.
 The slow quench scenario corresponds to phase I, where KZ scaling is lost!
 Instead, it is characterized by a different scaling we now set out to obtain.

-We can solve \eqref{mean} for small $\bvf$ when mean field approximation breaks down completely, $\<\D\vf^2\>\gg\bvf^2$.
-In this case we can drop the $\bvf$ dependent terms in \eqref{fluc} and estimate the last term as $\D\vf^3-\<\D\vf^3\>\sim\D\vf\<\D\vf^2\>$. \eqref{fluc} is now reduced to a Langevin equation with $\<\D\vf^2\>$ being the effective friction.
+For very slow quench, the system spends significant amount of time near $\bvf\simeq0$, for which mean field approximation breaks down completely, $\<\D\vf^2\>\gg\bvf^2$.
+In this case we can drop the $\bvf$ dependent terms in \eqref{fluc}.
+The last term $\<\D\vf^3\>$ is at least linear in $\bvf$ because odd moments of $\D\vf$ vanishes when $\bvf=0$ so that this term can also be dropped.
+We are left with the term $\D\vf^3$, which we estimate by $\sim\D\vf\<\D\vf^2\>$. \eqref{fluc} is now reduced to a Langevin equation with $\<\D\vf^2\>$ being the effective friction.
 The solution of the Langevin equation gives

 This suggests the following parametrization for $\<\D\vf^2\>$